Trump puts forward 2 more nominees for Fed board

 WASHINGTON (AP) — President Donald Trump has selected Columbia University professor Richard Clarida to be vice chairman of the Federal Reserve and Kansas bank commissioner Michelle Bowman to fill another vacancy on the Fed’s seven-member board.

-The two nominations are the latest steps in Trump’s efforts to remake the seven-member Fed board, which currently has four vacancies.
+The White House announced Trump’s intent to nominate the two on Monday.
+The action represents the latest steps in Trump’s efforts to remake the seven-member Fed board, which currently has four vacancies.
 Both nominations need Senate approval.

-Clarida would become the Fed’s No. 2 official, filling a spot left vacant when Stanley Fischer stepped down last October.
+While Trump was highly critical of the Fed during the 2016 presidential campaign, his selections for Fed jobs so far have come from mainstream economists rather than the ranks of conservative economists who have been highly critical of the central bank’s actions in the wake of the 2008 financial crisis.

-Bowman would fill a spot on the Fed board that is reserved for a community banker or a regulator of community banks.
+Clarida would become the Fed’s No. 2 official, filling a vacancy created when Stanley Fischer stepped down last October.
+In addition to teaching at Columbia, he has served as a global strategic adviser for bond giant PIMCO since 2006.

 Most Read Business Stories